lalitlogical/has_many_through_mongodb/README.md

 # HasManyThroughMongodb
 Mongoid gem does not provide the has_many :through association.
 It's right becuase as a No SQL database MongodDB does not support these things.
 But sometime required these association by building custom methods.
-So I had wrapped these moethods into this gems.
+So I had wrapped methods into this gems.

 ## Installation